 The following is from Pleasantville Mayor Peter Scherer:

-The official Con Edison statement is currently unchanged from yesterday.
-It says that it "expects to restore the vast majority of customers" by the weekend of November 10-11, with "the remaining customer restorations could take an additional week or more."
+The official Con Edison statement says that it "expects to restore the vast majority of customers" by the weekend of November 10-11.
+They say that "the remaining customer restorations could take an additional week or more."

-THE WEATHER REPORT calls for an overnight low tonight and tomorrow at about the freezing point...bad news for those without and heat.
-We are concerned about a possible storm in the forecast for the middle of next week and will keep an eye on it.
+THE WEATHER REPORT calls for an overnight low tonight at about the freezing point...unhappy news for those without power and heat.
+We are concerned about a possible storm in the forecast for the middle of next week...still rather speculative this far out.
+We don't expect anything major, but nobody needs more rain and wind.